32 Types of Black Birds in Florida You Can See

 White Winged Scoter Swimming In Water Showing Black Body White Wing Patches And Dark Head

-The White-winged Scoter Is A Striking Black Sea Duck That Comes To Florida In The Winter.
-Males Are Mostly Black With Bold White Wing Patches And Females Are Brown With Lighter Markings.
-They Dive Under The Water To Catch Small Fish Mollusks And Crustaceans Often Hunting In Shallow Coastal Waters.
+The White-winged Scoter Is A Striking Black Bird In Florida That Appears Along The Coast During Winter.
+Males Are Mostly Black With Bold White Wing Patches While Females Are Brown With Lighter Markings.
+They Dive Under Water To Catch Small Fish Mollusks And Crustaceans Often Feeding In Shallow Coastal Waters.
 You’ll Usually See Them In Small Flocks Offshore Floating On The Waves Or Diving Together.

-These Ducks Are Fun To Watch Especially When You See Their White Wing Patches Flash In The Sunlight.
-Birdwatchers Enjoy Spotting Them Along Florida’s Coasts During Winter Months.
-They May Not Be In Backyards But They Are Definitely One Of The Most Interesting Coastal Black Birds You Can See In The State.
+These Black Birds In Florida Are Fun To Watch Especially When Their White Wing Patches Flash In The Sunlight.
+Birdwatchers Enjoy Spotting Them Along The Atlantic And Gulf Coasts During Winter.
+They May Not Visit Backyards But They Are Surely Among The Most Interesting Coastal Black Birds In Florida.

 Frequently Asked Questions(FAQs)